Natural Tick Repellents and Easy Tick Control Tips

 - Inspect your clothes and body, especially: Under the arms, around the ears, inside the belly button, back of knees and in your hair.

-If you notice a tick on your skin or in your hair it is important you know how to remove it safely to get the entire bug.
-For information about how to remove a tick safely, visit Tick Removal at the CDC.
+If you notice a tick on your skin or in your hair it is important you know how to remove it safely to get the entire bug and avoid tick borne illness.

 Natural Tick Repellents for Dogs